matteosox/nba/README.md

 This gives us both a flexible way to describe dependencies while still achieving reproducible builds.
 Inspired by [this](https://hynek.me/articles/python-app-deps-2018/) and [this](https://pythonspeed.com/articles/pipenv-docker/).

+### DNS

+I own the domain mattefay.com through hover.com.
+I host my blog there, using format.com.
+This repo's site is hosted at the nba.mattefay.com subdomain.
+Since [Vercel](https://vercel.com/) is hosting this site, I have a CNAME DNS record in Hover to alias that subdomain to them, i.e. `CNAME nba cname.vercel-dns.com`.

+### Developing the NextJS App

+_TL;DR: Run `./app/run.sh` after building, i.e. `./cicd/build.sh`._

+To ease developing the NextJS web app, we use `npm run dev` in a Docker container with the app mounted.
+This starts the app in [development mode](https://nextjs.org/docs/api-reference/cli#development), which takes advantage of NextJS's [fast refresh](https://nextjs.org/docs/basic-features/fast-refresh) functionality, which catches exceptions and loads code updates near-instantaneously.

+Additionally, if you'd like to run a different command, e.g. to update the npm packages installed using `npm install`, you can use the same `./app/run.sh` script with a `-c "YOUR CMD HERE"` option.

 ## Continuous Integration / Continuous Deployment

 We use Github actions to run our CI/CD pipeline on every pull request, but every step of CI/CD can also be run locally.